-Section 21.400 - Improvements
+Section 22.020 - Improvements

-The improvement standards contained in Sections 21.400, 21.410, 21.420, and 21.430 shall apply to all subdivisions, land divisions, public road dedications and private road approvals in Wasco County.
+The improvement standards contained in Sections 22.020, 22.030, 22.040 and 22.050 shall apply to all subdivisions, land divisions, public road dedications and private road approvals in Wasco County.
+Improvements shall also meet the requirements in Chapter 10; in the case of a different standard, the more restrictive standard shall be required.

-- A. Improvement Requirements: The following improvements shall be installed at the expense of the subdivider partitioner, or person(s) creating the road: - 1.
+- A. Improvement Requirements: The following improvements shall be installed at the expense of the subdivider, partitioner, or person(s) creating the road: - 1.
 Roadways in all cases shall conform with the improvement standards set forth herein. - 2.
-Sidewalks shall be constructed in dedicated pedestrian ways along streets where determined necessary by the Approving Authority for pedestrian safety. - 3.
 The applicant shall undertake on site grading and construction or installation of drainage facilities necessary for the purpose of proper drainage of the subdivision, partition, or properties adjacent to the dedicated road.

-- 4. The applicant shall make improvements to existing County or public roads determined necessary by the Approving Authority at connections and intersections with subdivision streets and at locations where additional subdivision lots or partition parcels are created which front on County maintained roads. - 5.
-Road shall be required as an improvement in a subdivision or partition.
-Wasco County shall install and maintain such road or street signs, provided the person(s) creating the road pays the expense of the initial improvement. - 6.
+- 3. The applicant shall make improvements to existing County or public roads determined necessary by the Approving Authority at connections and intersections with subdivision streets and at locations where additional subdivision lots or partition parcels are created which front on County maintained roads. - 4.
+Road signs shall be required as an improvement in a subdivision or partition.
+The developer is responsible for the installation of such road or street signs according to Wasco County Public Works standards. - 5.
 When necessary, and consistent with Wasco County's standards, sidewalks shall be required as part of a new road when a proposed development or land division is within an urban growth boundary, or when: - a.
 The subject property is located within one-quarter mile of a school, shopping center, recreation area, or other use likely to create pedestrian traffic; or - b.
-The surrounding area is developed with sidewalks or is zoned for commercial, industrial or urban residential uses. - 7.
+The surrounding area is developed with sidewalks or is zoned for commercial, industrial or urban residential uses. - c.
+Sidewalks shall be constructed in dedicated pedestrian ways along streets where determined necessary by the Approving Authority for pedestrian safety. - 6.
 Sidewalk(s) shall be constructed to applicable standards (see Table 2 Urban Wasco County Roadway Design Standards in the Wasco County Transportation System Plan).
-Sidewalk requirements may be waived, or may be deferred through a road improvement agreement when, in the opinion of the County, sidewalks would not be immediately necessary to accommodate pedestrian traffic. - 8.
-Bicycle facilities shall be required along new roads when necessary to extend an existing bicycle route, or when a bicycle route or way is proposed within an adopted Transportation System Plan. - B. Improvement Policies and Standards: The improvement policies and standards contained herein shall apply to development conducted under provisions of this Ordinance.
+Sidewalk requirements may be waived, or may be deferred through a road improvement agreement when, in the opinion of the County, sidewalks would not be immediately necessary to accommodate pedestrian traffic.
+Sidewalk standards are listed in Chapter 20. - 7.
+Bicycle facilities shall be required along new roads when necessary to extend an existing bicycle route, or when a bicycle route or way is proposed within an adopted Transportation System Plan.
+Bicycle facility standards are listed in Chapter 20. - B. Improvement Policies and Standards: The improvement policies and standards contained herein shall apply to development conducted under provisions of this Ordinance.
 They are primarily intended to govern the design and construction of streets and roads which are to be accepted into the Wasco County maintained road system.
-These policies and standards also apply to other roads, both public and private, as determined appropriate by the Approving Authority.
+These policies and standards also apply to other roads, both public and private, as determined appropriate by the Approving Authority. - C. The developer of any road may elect to pay a fee in lieu of construction.
+The Public Works Director will determine if payment in lieu of construction is feasible.
+The fee amount will be determined by the Public Works Director and approved by the Board of